Andyvaz1/Andyvaz1/README.md

 - PI_Pokemon: A web application that allows users to create and search Pokemons localy and using external APIs, allowing search, filtering and order results.

-- Henry_Intruments: An  e-commerce website for a fictional music store.
+- henry_intruments: An  e-commerce website for a fictional music store.
 Built with HTML/CSS, JavaScript, Node.js, React and a PostgreSQL database.
 Also contians an Admin Dashboard App to manage and edit the store!

 ### Installation 🛠